 Chairman of SEWA

 Co-developers GE Energy Financial Services and Japan’s Sumitomo Corporation signed a 25-year Power Purchase Agreement with Sharjah Electricity, Water, and Gas Authority (SEWA) in 2018 to develop, build, and operate the plant.
-Ultimately, a team of over 1,300 people contributed to the project.
+To date, a team of over 1,300 people have contributed to the project.

 The UAE’s first two GE HA gas turbines have been delivered to the 1.8-GW Hamriyah Independent Power Plant.
 In addition, GE Gas Power has already delivered on more key equipment, including two steam turbines, two gas turbine generators, two steam turbine generators, two heat recovery steam generators, two condensers, power island e-rooms, and step-up transformers.

-Using three GE 9HA.01 units in combined-cycle operations can help SEWA reduce CO2 emissions by up to 4 million tons per year—the equivalent of taking 1 million cars off the UAE’s roads.
+Using three GE 9HA.01 units in combined-cycle operations can help SEWA reduce CO2 emissions by up to 4 million tons per year compared to current levels—the equivalent of taking 1 million cars off the UAE’s roads.
 Not only will this contribute to the UAE’s decarbonization goals, the Hamriyah project is expected to become the most efficient power plant in the Middle East’s utilities sector.

 *Trademark of General Electric Company